Western missions in Yemen on alert as army advances against Qaeda

 "We hope that the entrance of the army and the return of state authority to Azzan and other areas will be the end of the worry and turmoil that we've been living with for years," Azzan resident Mubarak Mahdi said.

-(Additional reporting by Mohammed Ghobari in Sanaa, Adrian Croft in Brussels, Lionel Laurent in Paris, Stephanie Ulmer-Nebehay in Geneva, Louis Charbonneau in New York; Writing by Angus McDowall and Yara Bayoumy; Editing by Sami Aboudi, Gareth Jones and Dan Grebler)
+(Additional reporting by Mohammed Ghobari in Sanaa, Adrian Croft in Brussels, Lionel Laurent in Paris and Stephanie Ulmer-Nebehay in Geneva; Writing by Angus McDowall and Yara Bayoumy; Editing by Sami Aboudi and Gareth Jones)